 One of the things that I wholeheartedly believe is that anyone who wants to succeed in business should have a reading list.
 This list should include novels, fiction, non-fiction, biographies and business books.
 I’m also an advocate of books on tape, but feel like they are not a good substitute for reading.

 Reading the newspaper, blog stories, magazines, and trade journals is also valuable, but it is not a substitute for reading books.
 Reading books expands your mind, increases your vocabulary, expands your ability to really think, and helps you to be creative.
+You might also be interested in software something similar to FastSpring that might be able to help with your business.

 So the next natural question that people as me is, “What books should be on my reading list?”
 In the areas of reading novels, I think it is always good to read the classics, but also read what you like.
 In the case of biographies, read about people that are the most inspirational to you.